|

 If we take

-eternity to mean not infinite
+eternity to mean timelessness,

-eternal life belongs to those
+then eternal life belongs to those who

-who live in the present.
+live in the present.

 |